 - Establishing the Reliability of Algorithms in Biomedical Informatics

 A large amount of genomic, transcriptomic and other omics data from different species of reef building corals, the uni-cellular dinoflagellates, plus coral microbiome data (where corals have possibly the most complex microbiome yet discovered, consisting of over 20,000 different species), is becoming increasingly available for corals.
 This is a terrific opportunity for bioinformatics researchers and computational biologists to contribute to a timely, compelling and urgent investigation of critical factors that influence reef health and resilience.
-It is particularly relevant for this session to occur in Hawai'i given the abundance of and reliance on coral reefs in the region.
+It is particularly relevant for this session to occur at PSB, given the abundance of and reliance on coral reefs in Hawai’i and the conference’s traditional association with the region.
+We welcome work in progress as well as general computational biology research that has the potential to advance the study of corals.

 Contact: Lenore Cowen